 |81mm mortar rounds crash around the entrenched Paras.|

 Despite my fire on the left flank the Germans manage to make it up to the churchyard wall.
 The Pak40 has turned into a real menace putting some very effective fire onto the section and causing quite a few casualties.
 With the Germans about to enter the churchyard it was time to pull back and face that direction anyway.
-Now is the time I need my Bren section.
+Now is the time I need my Bren section, but they remain pinned under the barrage.
 I decide to use a CoC dice to end the turn.
 I can afford to lose the smoke now and I have a wounded leader who can get back up on his feet.
-There are other advantages as German Overwatch and Tactical markers are removed.
+There are other advantages, as German Overwatch and Tactical markers are removed.
 Dave counters with a CoC dice of his own to keep the barrage going.
 I'm not totally surprised, but other than a triple or quadruple 6 nothing else would cause the barrage to lift.

 |The Germans make it into the churchyard.|

 With one Para section on the left side of the churchyard and the newly deployed one covering the centre I'm hoping I can stall the German advance.
 I have elite troops behind hard cover, he has regulars in light cover.
 He does have more firepower, but the odds are less in his favour.
 I deploy my Senior Leader at this point, so that he can help influence both sections and get maximum effort from all teams.

 |Paras poised to fight it out over the gravestones.|